-The Group's primary instrument to manage trading market risk is the limit setting process.
-The Group's Management Board, supported by Market and Valuation Risk Management, sets Group-wide Value-at-Risk and other limits for market risk in the trading book.
-MVRM sub-allocates this overall limit to the Group's divisions and individual business units within Corporate and Investment Bank (e.g. Global Emerging Markets, Equity, etc.) based on anticipated business plans and risk appetite.
-Within the individual business units, the business heads establish business limits, by sub-allocating the overall limit down to individual portfolios or geographical regions.
+The Group's primary mechanism to manage trading market risk is the application of risk appetite framework of which the limit framework is a key component.
+The Management Board, supported by Market Risk Management, sets group-wide value-at-risk, economic capital and portfolio stress testing limits for market risk in the trading book.
+Market Risk Management allocates this overall appetite to the Corporate Divisions and their individual business units based on established and agreed business plans.
+Deutsche Bank also has business aligned heads within Market Risk Management who establish business unit limits, by allocating the limit down to individual portfolios, geographical regions and types of market risks.